joebeebee94/battleships-api/README.md

 ## Next Steps

 ### Potential Features:
-- Add validation so only 1 of each ship type can be placed per player.
+- Add validation to ensure only 1 of each ship type can be placed per player.
 - Allow custom game settings such as board size, number of ships, or number of players.

 ### Improvements: